How to Configure Encryption for Amazon S3

 Deleting an Encryption Key

 If you change encryption modes or keys on Amazon S3, do not delete the key.
-To replace the old key and mode with a completely new mode or key, you should manually migrate the data.
+To replace the old key and mode with a completely new mode or key, you must manually migrate the data.

 When you delete an encryption key, Amazon puts the key in a Pending Deletion state (as shown in the Status column of the screenshot below) for at least 7